puppetlabs/puppet-vscode/README.md

 You can run the test suite of your module using PDK using the VS Code command palette.
 This functionality is only available when a Puppet file has already been opened, to trigger the extension.

 ![pdk_test_unit](https://raw.githubusercontent.com/lingua-pupuli/puppet-vscode/master/docs/assets/pdk_test_unit.gif)

+### Puppet Bolt Support

+**Note - This is an experimental feature**

+In Puppet VSCode Extension v0.17.0 release support for Puppet Bolt was added.
+Fully supporting an end to end Puppet Bolt editing experience is a multi-step process, so this is experimental for now.

+The first step in this is enabling parsing Bolt Plans.
+This means when opening a Puppet module with Puppet Bolt plans or a folder with a Puppet Bolt plan file the Puppet VSCode Extension will no longer log an error in the Problems Pane for failing to parse Puppet Bolt Plan keywords.
+You will get symbol support (OutlineView and Breadcrumbs) as well as syntax highlighting.
+Subsequent releases will focus on adding intellisense, autocompletion, hover support and other advanced editor features.
+This work is tracked in the [Puppet Bolt Support Github project](https://github.com/orgs/lingua-pupuli/projects/20)

 ### Debugging Puppet manifests